-So far, the visitation effect is treated as uniform across individual characteristics, but there may be heterogeneity of the effect.
+So far, the visitation effect is treated as uniform across individual characteristics, but there may be the heterogeneity of the effect.
 This section investigates the heterogeneity of the visitation effect by racial groups, crime types, and age groups.
 To check the heterogenous effects, I run the IV regression using the interaction terms.
-The distance is interacted with the group dummies in the first stage, and then the predicted visitation measure is interacted with the group dummies in the second stage.
+The instrumental variables are the distance measures interacted with each group dummy.
+Then the second-stage regression uses the predicted visitation measures for each group.

-Table 12 and 13 show the results for different racial groups (Non-Hispanic White, Non-Hispanic Black, and Other).
-Non-Hispanic White is the base group in the regression and the coefficients are negative.
-Since the majority of the sample consists of non-Hispanic White, the baseline results are similar to the white group.
-The white group has statistically significant coefficients in the short run.
-Coefficients for the interaction terms show negative signs and some of them are statistically significant.
-This implies that visitation effect is stronger and lasts longer for blacks and other racial groups.
+Table 12 and 13 show the results for different racial groups (Non-Hispanic white, Non-Hispanic black, and Other).
+The estimated impact for non-Hispanic whites is negative and persistent.
+Since the majority of the sample consists of non-Hispanic whites, the baseline results are similar to the white group.
+However, the effects are different for other two groups.
+Although the short-run effect is confirmed, the effect for non-Hispanic blacks disappears over time.
+The coefficients for the other racial group show larger impacts compared to the non-Hispanic white.
+Hence, the visitation effect may be less important for non-Hispanic blacks and more important for other racial groups.